dhruvmanila/browser-bookmarks.nvim/README.md

 ## Usage

-The setup function will define a command through which the plugin can be invoked.
+The command `BrowserBookmarks` is defined through which the plugin can be invoked.
 This uses the `vim.ui.select` interface to select a bookmark and open it in the default browser.